mhpi/generic_deltamodel/docs/configuration_glossary.md

   - *nmul*: Number of parallel parameter sets to use.
 These will be averaged for single physical model output.

-  - *warm_up*: Number of timesteps to use as warmup for model states.

   - *warm_up_states*: [bool] If False, keep model gradients on during warmup.
 Increases computational time for training.
 Can slightly improve accuracy.

   - *dy_drop*: Factor to control the chance that some time-dynamic parameters are set to static.